 421 Harvard St.

 While an intense debate has swirled for years over the pronunciation of the bakery’s name (long or short “u” in Kupel’s?), many swear the kosher shop offers the most flavorful bagels in Boston.
-Others rave about the egg salad, the pastries, and the homemade cream cheese.
-Expect lines during prime chow times.
-In observance of the Jewish Sabbath, Kupel’s closes at sundown Friday and doesn’t reopen until Sunday morning, so stocking up for the weekend is advised.
-Hours: Sunday to Thursday 6 a.m. to 8 p.m., Friday 6 a.m. to sundown.
+Others rave about the egg salad, pastries, and homemade cream cheese.
+Expect lines during prime chow times, and if you’re a student, remember to show your ID for a sweet 10 percent discount.
+The shop is open daily and has every type of bagel you could think of, from pumpernickel to plain, though they don’t carry asiago because it isn’t kosher.
 P.S.
-It’s pronounced “couples.”
+It’s pronounced with a short “u” as in “couples.”
+If you don’t believe us, just check out their logo.

 Getting there: By foot, head down St. Mary’s Street or St. Paul’s Street from Commonwealth Avenue to Beacon Street, and turn right.
 The walk takes 15 to 25 minutes.
 By MBTA, walk to the St. Mary’s trolley stop on Beacon Street and take the outbound Green Line C trolley four stops to Coolidge Corner.